zeal18/transform/docs/source/transformers/default-values.rst

 Default values for ``Unit`` fields
 ----------------------------------

-Having a target case class type that contains a field of type ``Unit``, Chimney is able to automatically fill  with unit value (``()``).
+Having a target case class type that contains a field of type ``Unit``, the Transform is able to automatically fill  with unit value (``()``).

 .. code-block:: scala